-Instructor: Hello, and welcome to our course, "Get an 'A' in Customer Service," also known as, "How to keep your cool, even with the most obnoxious passengers''!
-As you will see, this is a course was not written for a generic business.
-It was written from inside the public transit industry.
-It It has been developed for public transit, by public transit professionals, and offers concrete suggestions to deal with common problems that bus operators encounter every day.
+Hello, and welcome to our course, "Get an 'A' in Customer Service" - also known as, "How to keep your cool, even with the most obnoxious passengers!"
+As you will see, this is a course written from inside the public transit industry.
+It was not written for some other industry or business and adapted for your organization.
+It has been developed for public transit, by public transit professionals, and offers concrete suggestions to deal with common problems that bus operators encounter every day.
 It also teaches techniques to improve the way you respond to your passengers, and tactics for dealing with difficult situations that are unique to public transportation.
 Sit back, relax, don't be afraid to call out whatever you're thinking, or even commiserate with us about the annoying incidents we encounter in our field of work.
-Above all, please, enjoy this and...don't be afraid to speak your mind.
-Believe it or not, the more you talk, the faster this will go!
+And please, enjoy this, and don't be afraid to speak out!